 The association was organised in 1975.
 A number of publications are available for sale, which include many publications relating to towns in Berkshire County, Cemetery Records and some books relating to Connecticut, Maine, New Hampshire, New York State, Rhode Island, Vermont.

 A number of Genealogical and Historical books are also for sale, which include some relating to the United States and Canada and further afield, such as England and Wales.

 They also sell back issues of their publication, the Berkshire Genealogist, along with an index of persons mentioned.Website:

-Members have transcribed tombstones from some cemeteries, which include Ashby, Ashburnham, Baldwinville and Templeton, Hubbardston, Westminster, Phillipston and Royalston - South Royalston and these are available to purchase from the Society.Website:
+Members have transcribed tombstones from some cemeteries, which include Ashby, Ashburnham, Baldwinville and Templeton, Hubbardston, Westminster, Phillipston and Royalston - South Royalston and these are available to purchase from the association.Website:

-The Society was established in 1791.
-They have a Library located at 1154 Boylston Street, Boston, MA 02215-3695 where an extensive number of resources are accessible and it is possible to search this collection using their online catalogue.
+The association was established in 1791.
+They have a Library located at 1154 Boylston Street, Boston, MA 02215-3695 where an extensive number of resources are accessible and it is possible to search this collection using their on-line catalogue.

 Discussion Boards are also on the site, where you can contact like-minded people.
 There are some sections in this Board that relate to England and Wales.Website: